1. Who should get the flu shot?

-Everyone can benefit from getting the flu shot.
-It is strongly recommended that people 6 months and older get the flu shot.
+Everyone 6 months and older can benefit from getting the flu shot.
+Everyone 6 months and older is encouraged to get the flu shot.

 The following are individuals at greatest risk of flu illness complications: